TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 ::::::

-The following example shows how we implement the $LU$ decomposition in practice,  when no row exchanges are needed.
+The following example shows how we implement the $LU$ decomposition in practice.
+Remember that no row exchanges are needed.

 ::::::{prf:example}